Shoulder Pain

 Athletes who make repetitive overhead movements, including swimmers, tennis players, throwers, and weightlifters, are at a high risk of developing these conditions.
-However, these injuries can also affect those who lead a more sedentary lifestyle.
+Repetitive movements and overuse injuries are common causes of shoulder impingement, especially in sports involving the upper arm bone and shoulder blade.
+Improper or limited shoulder movement can contribute to inflammation and increase the likelihood of shoulder impingement.

 – Pain deep in the shoulder joint